sindresorhus/type-fest/readme.md

 - [`Entries`](source/entries.d.ts) - Create a type that represents the type of the entries of a collection.
 - [`SetReturnType`](source/set-return-type.d.ts) - Create a function type with a return type of your choice and the same parameters as the given function type.
 - [`Asyncify`](source/asyncify.d.ts) - Create an async version of the given function type.
+- [`LastArrayElement`](source/last-array-element.d.ts) - Extracts the type of the last element of an array.

 ### Template literal types